roboplc/rvideo/README.md

 * No any buffering is performed on the server side

+* Real-time-safe code is used to minimize the impact on the main application

 ## Clients

 RVideo streams can be received with clients provided by crate.
 For ready-to-use